 The REIT owns varying interests in real estate entities which hold investment properties.
 Under IFRS, some of these interests are recorded as joint ventures in which the REIT holds equity.
-As at December 31, 2024, the REIT's property portfolio consists of ownership interest in eight properties that are consolidated and included in "Investment properties" ("IP") on the consolidated balance sheet, and partial ownership interests in five properties that are included within "Investments in joint ventures".
+As at March 31, 2025, the REIT's property portfolio consists of ownership interest in eight properties that are consolidated and included in "Investment properties" ("IP") on the consolidated balance sheet, and partial ownership interests in five properties that are included within "Investments in joint ventures".
 As such, the results of these investments in joint ventures are not included in certain of our consolidated financial and operating metrics, unless specifically indicated that such metrics are presented on a "Total Portfolio" basis in which case such results are prepared on a proportionate share basis.

 Together, the REIT's share of these 13 properties (6 located in France, 6 located in Germany and 1 in Spain) is approximately 1.5 million square feet of gross leasable area ("GLA").
+One of the properties in France was sold subsequent to the end of the guarter on April 30, 2025.